 People who identify as cisgender (see cis below) and straight, and believe in social and legal equality for LGBTQ+ people.

-This is an umbrella term used for individuals who do not experience, or experience a very low level of sexual desire.
+This is an umbrella term used for individuals who do not experience, or experience a very low level of sexual attraction to others.
 Sometimes referred to as “Ace”, this identity can include those who are interested in having romantic relationships, and those who are not.
 Those who are interested in having romantic relationships may identify as homo-romantic, heteroromantic, bi-romantic, or pan-romantic.

 Bisexual & Pansexual